TheThingsNetwork/docs/_content/applications/tago/index.md

 ## 2. TTN Setup

-In The Things Network [The Things Network Console](https://console.thethingsnetwork.org/), go to your already created Application, select the **Integrations** tab, and click **+add integration**.
+On [The Things Network Console](https://console.thethingsnetwork.org/) go to your already created Application, select the **Integrations** tab, and click **+add integration**.

 Select **TagoIO** from the integration list.

 ![Add-integration](Tago1.png)

-Here you fill in your Process ID, your access key, and then paste the **Authorization** generated at TagoIO.
+You will be presented with a configuration screen to set the appropriate settings for the TagoIO integration.
+* Process ID: This can be any lowercase alphanumeric name which should be unique for your application.
+Something like `send-data-to-tago` would be a good process ID.
+* Access Key: Normally one would choose `default` from the list.
+If you want to limit the access that TagoIO has to your TTN application, you can create another access key with limited rights and choose that one here.
+* Authorization: Paste the authorization key that you copied earlier from TagoIO into this field.

 ![Create-integration](Tago3.png)

-If you have followed all the steps, as soon as your devices start to send data to TTN, the data packages will be forwarded to your TagoIO account.
+If you followed all the steps correctly, any data that is sent out by your device will be forwarded from TTN to your TagoIO account.

 ## Downlink